HazyResearch/deepdive/doc/example-spouse.md

 #### Browsing input corpus

-We need to give hints to DeepDive which part of the data we want to browse [using DDlog's annotation](browsing.md#ddlog-annotations-for-browsing).
+We need to give hints to DeepDive about which part of the data we want to browse [using DDlog's annotation](browsing.md#ddlog-annotations-for-browsing).
 For example, on the `articles` relation we declared earlier in `app.ddlog`, we can sprinkle some annotations such as `@source`, `@key`, and `@searchable`, as the following.

 ```ddlog